oskitone/higher_lower/assembly_guide/docs/general-tips.md

 ### How this guide is organized

-Each group of steps in the Scout's assembly has a test at the end to make sure everything you just did is working as expected, ie: "Make sure the LED lights up", "Make sure the microcontroller works", "Make sure the speaker has sound", etc.
+Each group of steps in this guide has a test at the end to make sure everything you just did is working as expected, ie: "Make sure the LED lights up", "Make sure the microcontroller works", "Make sure the speaker has sound", etc.

 If it doesn't work, don't fret!
 Look over the [PCB troubleshooting](pcb-troubleshooting.md) tips.
 Don't move on in the instructions until you've got the test working.